Skip to main content

 }'

-Step 4: Create Wallet
+Create the Wallet

 curl -X POST https://api.platform.dakota.xyz/wallets \